crazypenguincode/VMLab/README.md

 Simply run the msi located under the release section of this repository.
 In the future it will be installable from chocolatey.

 ## Usage
-Project documentation will be available soon.
+Usage documentation can be viewed [here](./docs/index.md).

+Eventually this will be setup with use the docs.

 ## Contributing
 1. Raise a issue in issues for the feature or bug you are fixing.